TaleLearnCode/BuildingResilientAndScalableAPIsInAzure-private/README.md

 (1) Listed as Scaling APIs Like a City That Never Sleeps: Building Resilient APIs in Azure
 (2) Listed as Scaling APIs Like the Heart of Berlin: Building Resilient APIs in Azure

-## Resources

-There are no additional resources for this presentation.

 Email [chadgreen@chadgreen.com](mailto:chadgreen@chadgreen.com?subject=Presentation%20Request:%20Presentation%20Title) to have Chad present this session at your event.